Gin6x/Gin6x/README.md

 ### Hi there 👋
 I am a self-taught iOS developer from Hong Kong.
+I am currently having a training with Scala, Spark and Quantexa!

 Here are my projects, please check them out as you please :)

-I am also having a training with Scala, Spark and Quantexa!

 And also my <a href="https://genechandev.com/">personal website</a> :D